any2api/any2api/README.md

 To ease the composition of gRPC apps and API adapters, it is highly recommended to run an adapter inside a Docker/OCI container.
 The interface of an adapter container:

 * An adapter container *must* own the label `org.any2api.kind="adapter"`.
 If the adapter itself exposes an API endpoint, the container *must* own the `org.any2api.api-port` label with the corresponding port number as value.
-Optionally, the label `org.any2api.doc-port` *can* be defined with the HTTP port number of the API documentation endpoint as value.
+Optionally, the label `org.any2api.info-port` *can* be defined with an HTTP port number as value to provide API documentation, status information, etc.
   * In case of Docker, the `Dockerfile` of the API adapter container *must* include the statement `LABEL org.any2api.kind="adapter" …` to specify the required labels.

 * An adapter *can* own the `org.any2api.api-protocol` label to specify the protocol of the provided API such as `http`, `amqp`, `mqtt`, `http+grpc+json`, `http+json-rpc`, etc.